Yajie-Z/HLC2/README.md

 ```shell
 $  ./Crossmatch ../data_sample/sample1_sdss.csv ../data_sample/sample2_sdss.csv
 ```
-The cross-matching time of the catalogues will be printed in the console.
+The cross-matching time of the two catalogues will be printed in the console.

 2. If you want to get the cross-matching result, use the following command: